Chris Vallillo Performs: “Farmer is the Man, Songs from the Farm”

 Chris Vallillo is a singer/songwriter and roots musician who makes the people and places of “unmetropolitan” America come to life in song.
 Having spent the last 30 years in the rural Midwest, he has a natural affinity for American roots music.
 Performing on six-string and bottleneck slide guitars and harmonica, Vallillo weaves original, contemporary, and traditional songs and narratives into a compelling and entertaining portrait of the history and lifestyles of the Midwest.
 Dirty Linen magazine described the music as “vivid, original story songs” delivered with an “eye for detail and a sense of history” while Folk Wax Magazine Editor, Arthur Wood said “Vallillo’s guitar playing flows like warm honey and is a true aural delight.”
 In 1987 he conducted the Schuyler Arts Folk Music Project to document the last of the pre-radio generation.
 From 1990 through 1998, he served as the performing host and co-producer of the nationally distributed, award-winning public radio performance series Rural Route 3 where he performed with a virtual who’s who of contemporary and traditional folk musicians.
 His show, Abraham Lincoln in Song, received the endorsement of the Abraham Lincoln Bicentennial Commission and the accompanying CD reached #10 on Billboard’s Bluegrass Album Chart in March of 2008.

 This program is presented in conjunction with the traveling Smithsonian exhibit “Crossroads: Change in Rural America.”
-It is sponsored by the Illinois Arts Council and Illinois Humanities.
+It is sponsored by a grant from the the Illinois Arts Council Agency and Illinois Humanities.
 For information additional information about this and other upcoming programs visit dekalbcountyhistory.org or call 815-895-5762.
 The DeKalb County History Center is located at 1730 N. Main Street in Sycamore.